-Special Requirements for Temporary Cash Assistance (TCA) Recipients

-Rents for recipients of TCA (welfare) benefits may not be reduced for families who are sanctioned by the Department of Social Services for not meeting the certification requirements.
+Special Requirements for Temporary Cash Assistance (TCA) Recipients sanctioned by the Department of Social Services for not meeting the certification requirements.
 Such requirements include fraud, failure to participate in an economic self-sufficiency program, or failure to comply with a work activity requirement.
 Families are eligible for reduced rent if the reduction is the result of the expiration of a lifetime time limit on receiving benefits or the family has complied with welfare requirements but cannot obtain employment.
 The Housing Authority will obtain written verification from the local welfare agency.